Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Evaluation and Comparison

-For most traditional methods that support point clouds as input, surface sampling density is a critical factor that significantly affects the quality of the resulting medial axis, and even its correctness.
-Fig.~\ref{fig:sparse} provides an example.
-The first two inputs are uniformly sampled sparse points on a teacup model, with the second being even sparser.
-The last input is a point cloud with varying density.
-For the representative classical computational geometry method, PC, as the input point cloud becomes sparser, both the centrality and smoothness of the medial axis degrade.
-In cases of extreme sparsity, identifying the inner poles becomes difficult.
-DPC outperforms PC when handling sparse point cloud inputs, but the connection part between the teacup handle and the cup body tends to suffer from geometric and topological inaccuracies.
-Similarly, when the point cloud is sparse, Point2Skeleton struggles to identify interior points and construct correct connections.
-NeuralSkeleton (NSK), aided by shape inference through learning, produces a more reasonable medial mesh, but holes can appear when the input is extremely sparse.
-In contrast, our method shows more stable performance when dealing with diverse sparse inputs.
-In the three illustrated cases, the medial axis computed using our method consistently preserves the same topology as the original shape, while also maintaining good centering and smoothness.
+For most traditional methods that support point clouds as input, surface sampling density is a critical factor that strongly influences the quality of the resulting medial axes.
+Figure~\ref{fig:sparse} illustrates this effect using the Teacup model.
+The first two inputs are uniformly sampled point clouds with different densities, and the third is a point cloud with varying density.
+For PC, a representative computational geometry method, as the input becomes sparser, both the centering and smoothness of the medial axis degrade.
+In extreme cases, identifying the interior poles becomes difficult.
+DPC performs better than PC on sparse inputs, but the connection between the handle and the body of the teacup often exhibits geometric and topological inconsistencies.
+Similarly, when the input is sparse, Point2Skeleton struggles to identify interior points and form correct connections.
+NeuralSkeleton (NSK) benefits from learned shape inference and produces more reasonable medial meshes, though holes can appear when the input is extremely sparse.
+In contrast, our method demonstrates stable performance across all sparse-input cases.
+As shown in the three examples, the medial axes computed by our approach consistently preserve the topology of the original shape while maintaining good centering and smoothness.

-In addition to handling uniformly sampled sparse inputs, our method is also capable of managing more extreme cases, such as wireframe inputs.
-Fig.~\ref{fig:wireframe} shows the extracted medial axis and the reconstructed surface for the wireframe model from \cite{huang2019variational}.
+In addition to uniformly sampled sparse inputs, our method can handle even more extreme scenarios, such as wireframe inputs.
+Figure~\ref{fig:wireframe} shows the extracted medial axis and reconstructed surface for the wireframe model from \cite{huang2019variational}.